influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

   - /influxdb/v2.4/introduction/get-started/
 ---

-InfluxDB 2.4 is the platform purpose-built to collect, store, process and visualize time series data.
+InfluxDB {{< current-version >}} is the platform purpose-built to collect, store, process and visualize time series data.
 **Time series data** is a sequence of data points indexed in time order.
 Data points typically consist of successive measurements made from the same source and are used to track changes over time.